NYSC Orientation Camp: How Much Money Do You Really Need?

 Bonus Tip: Join our informative NYSC Whatsapp group for the current batch so you don’t miss any information.

-To my female readers, getting by in camp won’t be much of a problem, as guys will definitely try to impress you by taking you out every now and then to maami market.
+To my female readers, getting by in camp won’t be much of a problem since guys will definitely try to impress you by taking you out every now and then to maami market.

 For the guys, I strongly advise against spending money to impress girls.
 It’s a quick way to drain your funds, and trust me, it’s not worth it.